Research ( full-time)

 Distance-learning supervision available on this course.

-This course is located in the Department of Music and Performing Arts.
+This course is located in the School of Performance.
 Find out more about our research.

 Our staff are recognised as experts in their fields and have produced a number of influential books, journal articles, edited collections, compositions, recordings and creative artefacts.

-Professor Jörg Fachner, PhD (Professor of Music, Health and the Brain): music, therapy and the brain; music and consciousness states; state dependent cognition and recall; music therapy and addiction treatment.
+Professor Jörg Fachner, DMSc, MSc Edu (Professor of Music, Health and the Brain): music, therapy and the brain; music and consciousness states; state dependent cognition and recall; music therapy and addiction treatment.